 This easy Vegan Broccoli Soup recipe is smooth and creamy comfort food loaded with tender broccoli and buttery croutons in every bite!
-Dairy free broccoli soup is easy to make and so nutritious too!
-See post tips for making gluten free croutons.
-Serve this healthy, crouton-infused broccoli soup with vegan grilled cheese sandwiches.
+It’s easy to make — you can make it in around 30 minutes and lightened up thanks to being dairy-free broccoli!
+See post tips for making it gluten-free.

 How to Make Vegan Broccoli Soup

 It’s so easy to make this vegan broccoli soup recipe!
-Grab a saucepan and let’s start with the “dark and stormy” of every savory recipe — olive oil and onions!
+It begins with broccoli.

 Quick Fix Tip

 To make this recipe come together even faster, you can cook the chopped carrots and potatoes in the microwave first.
-Add them to a microwave-safe dish, add just a splash of water, then cook for 2 – 3 minutes, until the potatoes and carrots are tender.
+Add them to a microwave-safe dish, add just a splash of water, then cook 2–3 minutes, until the potatoes and carrots are tender.
 Allow them to cool for several minutes – until cool enough to handle.
 Then transfer to the pot with the cooking onions.

 I love this vegan broccoli potato soup because of the variety of vegetables used.
 Potatoes help add creaminess to this soup!

-Blend the soup: I’m using the blender to create a tasty, vegan cream soup.
+I’m using a blender to create a tasty, vegan cream soup.
 The cashews and potatoes make a thick sauce which is lovely.

-To make the vegan creamy soup, first remove the center cap from your blender lid.
-Pour the broccoli soup into the blender jar, filling it only half way.
+To make the vegan creamy soup, allow it to cool slightly.
+Pour the broccoli soup into the blender jar, filling it only halfway.
 Secure the lid on the blender and top with a kitchen towel.
 Blend on low speed for a few seconds, then slowly increase speed to create a creamy soup.

 Season with salt and pepper to taste.
 Serve with broccoli florets and croutons.